-There are other functional, household and longevity reasons that professionals like verandahs.
-For instance, many verandahs can be installed with gutters that funnel rain away from the living quarters, extending the lifetime of the house.
-Craig Gibson of Homeimprovementpages.com.au backs the thermal benefits of a verandah:
+There are other functional, household and longevity reasons that professionals like them.
+For instance, many of them can be installed with gutters that funnel rain away from the living quarters, extending the lifetime of the house.
+Craig Gibson of Homeimprovementpages.com.au backs the thermal benefits:

 “… a verandah actually shades your home from the sun, meaning that the temperatures will remain more stable inside the home and reduce your dependence on air conditioning or other means to stay comfortable, reducing your impact on the environment and saving you money”.

-Worldwide people are singing praise for the verandah.
+Worldwide people are singing praise for these structures.
 In 2012, The World Academy of Science and Technology released a paper specifically on the environmental and social benefits of houses that featured a verandah in tropical climates and recommended that Malaysian houses start featuring a verandah in order to obtain a greener and more thermal-efficient energy footprint in the future.

 Ready to Renovate?

 Australian Outdoor Living is passionate about helping people love their life outdoors.
 We offer a range of products, including:

 - Roller shutters